Finding More Effective Treatments For Fecal Incontinence

 “The online CMEs will reinforce and enhance clinical knowledge of global advances in the field, foster problem solving and collaboration, and improve practice behaviors and quality of patient care, ” says William D. Carey, MD, Director, Center for Continuing Education, Cleveland Clinic.
 “The programs will also provide a forum for enhancing the medical/scientific English-speaking skills of the Chinese medical community.”

 In addition, the consortium’s bi-lingual website will include high-caliber, accreditation-quality postgraduate programs that will reach the country’s 2.4 million physicians, fulfilling a growing need for medical education in China.The first phase of the website will offer CMEs for hepatology (especially viral hepatitis) and gastroenterology, and rheumatic and immunologic disease.

-“The consortium is focused on bringing medical education to China and sharing our knowledge and expertise in specialized areas of healthcare,” says Beth Christoff, Education Manager for the Digestive Disease Institute.
+“The consortium is focused on bringing medical education to China and sharing our knowledge and expertise in specialized areas of healthcare,” says Beth Christoff, Education Manager for the Digestive Disease and Surgery Institute.